netdata/netdata/registry/README.md

 ERROR 409: Cannot ACCESS netdata registry: https://registry.my-netdata.io responded with: {"status":"redirect","registry":"https://registry.my-netdata.io"}
 ```

-This error is printed on your web browser console (press F12 on your browser to show it).
+This error is printed on your web browser console (press F12 on your browser to see it).